 New record in Government Space Defense spendings driven by investments in Space Security and Early Warning

-The newly released 2022 edition of Euroconsult’s “Government Space Programs” report provides detailed insight into rising government space budgets in civilian and defense applications for the decade ahead, highlighting spending patterns and specific areas of investment from nations around the globe.

-Paris, Washington D.C., Montreal, Yokohama, Sydney, 15 December 2022 – Leading space consulting and market intelligence firm Euroconsult has released the 22nd edition of its annual “Government Space Programs” report this week, evidencing a continued increase in global governments’ space budgets.
+The new edition of the Government Space Programs report confirms the growing interest of countries in the space sector, notably in the defense area where space militarization has never been stronger”PARIS, WASHINGTON D.C., MONTREAL, YOKOHAMA, SYDNEY, December 15, 2022 /EINPresswire.com/ -- Leading space consulting and market intelligence firm Euroconsult has released the 22nd edition of its annual “Government Space Programs” report this week, evidencing a continued increase in global governments’ space budgets.
 This year has seen a cumulative spend of $103B in 2022, a 9% increase since last year and a record high for the sector.
 Despite the recent pandemic crisis, governments have increased their investments in the sector to further support the development of their industry and sustain their ambitions.

 While civil expenditures have historically always been higher than defense spendings, the gap between the two continues to narrow and is expected to reach 50/50 parity by 2031 according to Euroconsult’s projections.